CS-433/ml-project-2-ml4esa/README.md

 This is a project for the EPFL class Machine Learning CS-433 in collaboration with the ESA lab ESTEC.

-In this project, we will predict coronal mass ejections with the EDAC counters of several spacecrafts.
+In this project, we will predict coronal mass ejections with the data from EDAC counters and magnetic sensors of several spacecrafts.

-This project contains a paper to explain everything in it.
+This project contains our final report to explain everything in it.

 ## Agatha DUZAN | Sebastien CHAHOUD | Nastasia MOREL